 The discovery underscores the importance of widespread vaccination.
 “The virus is much more deleterious than we realized, which means the vaccine is that much more valuable,” says Elledge, a geneticist at Brigham and Women’s Hospital.

 The virus that causes measles is one of the most contagious viruses scientists have ever seen.
 Before the development of a vaccine in 1963, measles caused between three and four million cases in the United States every year.
 That number plummeted in the following decades – in 2000, when the disease was declared eliminated from the United States, just 86 cases were reported.
 Since then, measles has resurged, often tearing through unvaccinated or under-vaccinated communities.
-This year, the US Centers for Disease Control has reported 1,250 cases as of October 3.
+This year, the US Centers for Disease Control has reported 1,250 casesexternal link, opens in a new tab as of October 3.

 Previous studies have hinted that the disease’s effects stretch long beyond the infection.
-Measles might suppress infected people’s immune system for two to three years, making them susceptible to other diseases, one 2015 report from study coauthor Michael Mina suggested.
+Measles might suppress infected people’s immune system for two to three yearsexternal link, opens in a new tab, making them susceptible to other diseases, one 2015 report from study coauthor Michael Mina suggested.
 Researchers had hypothesized that measles might cause a kind of “immune amnesia,” where the body forgets the pathogens it had already seen.
 But no one had rigorously tested the idea, Elledge says.

 His group hadn’t been planning to test it either – they were just fine-tuning their virus-detecting technology.
 VirScan, a tool Elledge and his colleagues reported in 2015, identifies all the viruses that have infected an individual, using just a single drop of blood.
 VirScan can detect antibodies to HIV, influenza, herpes, and hundreds of other viruses.
 “But we had a very hard time detecting measles,” he says.